-This course will investigate the impact of the culture of poetry and frequently the impact of poetry on culture.
+Investigates the impact of culture on poetry and frequently the impact of poetry on culture.
 The work of poets from a variety of cultures around the world and from a number of American subcultures will be examined.
 In addition to addressing the connection between culture and poetry, basic literary styles and forms will be studied.
 A strong emphasis will be placed on reading and discussion.
-(Cultural diversity course)
+Meets cultural diversity requirement.